 Understand when and how to escalate a concern

 If you are unable to raise your concern within your organisation, or your employer has failed to adhere to policy requirements, or the issue you wish to raise is so serious that there is a wider risk to patient or public safety, you may need to escalate your concerns to a prescribed body.
 Prescribed bodies do not have the power to investigate individual concerns but can hold organisations to account in meeting their legal responsibilities to address concerns appropriately.

 A list of prescribed bodies can be found on the gov.uk website.

 Know where you can access independent advice

-Citizens advice provides support to the public on a number of things, including raising concerns.
+- Citizens advice provides support to the public on a wide range of domestic, legal and employment issues, including raising concerns.

 For NHS staff in Scotland, Wales or Northern Ireland, you may find it helpful to refer to the following websites.

 Health Inspectorate Wales, Department for Health and Social Services and the Care Council for Wales.

 Care Inspectorate, Health Improvement Scotland and the Scotland Services Council.

 Regulation and Quality Improvement Authority Northern Ireland, Department of Health, Social Services and Public Safety and Northern Ireland Social Care Council.